 show the implications of your findings

-You must also include a list of your References (also known as a Bibliography or Works Cited page depending on the documentation style) showing all the sources you referred to in your paper.
+You must also include a list of your (also known as a Bibliography or Works Cited page depending on the documentation style) showing all the sources you referred to in your paper.
 Your references page must be in alphabetical order and formatted according to your chosen style guide (see Chapter 9: Talking About Sources).

 Your teacher might require you to include these other elements in your Literature Review paper.
 Be sure to follow the format from your style guide.